yanik-porto/TurtleSwarmMapper/README.md

 3D Exploration from 2 robots, sharing their map when detecting each other.

 **Scenario** :
-...
-2 robots scanning the environment are creating a 2D map and a 3D point cloud from their part.
-...
-They move randomly inside their map avoiding obstacles ...
-At the same time, they send their 3D maps through adhoc-communication to the workstation ...
-Each of them have a picture on its back in order to be recognizable by the other ...
-Once a robot detects this picture on its team-mate, they stop exploring ...
-The robot shares the estimated other robot position to the workstation ...
-The workstation transforms the point cloud of the second robot in the reference frame of the first one ...
-The point clouds are merged and a big 3D map is created
+2 robots scanning the environment are creating a 2D map and a 3D point cloud from their part. \s \s They move randomly inside their map avoiding obstacles \s \s ...At the same time, they send their 3D maps through adhoc-communication to the workstation ...Each of them have a picture on its back in order to be recognizable by the other ...Once a robot detects this picture on its team-mate, they stop exploring ...The robot shares the estimated other robot position to the workstation ...The workstation transforms the point cloud of the second robot in the reference frame of the first one ...The point clouds are merged and a big 3D map is created

 ## tsm_nav